Quirinus/vuTools/README.md

 - quote function

 ######Training window:
+- added total training costs under tier of units
+- added total gold costs to train all tier units to top and bottom
+- added Max buttons next to each tier unit (turns to Clear when max trainable number is in the input box)
+- input box now doesn't allow you to enter more than max amount of trainable units
+- added another train button to the top
 - for Human players; Mobilization:
  - added training times and warnings
  - changed button title to be more clear